Team-Full-Stack/teamfullstack/_posts/2024-04-30-aspnet-efcore.md

 ### Removing All the Images

-To remove all images created by the build process, you first need to stop and remove the containers, networks, volumes, and images associated with your `docker-compose.yml` file.
+To remove all images created by the build process, you must first stop and remove the containers, networks, volumes, and images associated with your `docker-compose.yml` file.
 Here are the commands to do that:

 1. Stop the containers if they are running:
 ```bash